yihui/knitr/hooks.md

 To sum up,

 1. the hook can be set in `knit_hooks` by `knit_hooks$set(foo = FUN)`;
-2. the chunk option `foo` should be `TRUE` for this chunk for the hook function to run;
+2. the chunk option `foo` should take a non-`NULL` value in this chunk for the hook function to run;
 3. a hook can be run before and/or after a chunk;
 4. character results returned by hooks will be written into the output without modifications;